sebousan/hugolify-www/content/docs/codes/functions/CorrectPunctuation.md

 description: Replace space to insecable space to string before punctuation.
 ---

-# CorrectPunctuation

-Replace space to insecable space to string before punctuation.

 ## Description

 In french, we need a space before a double punctuaiton (:;?!), insecable space allows this punctuation not to be left alone on the line depending on the text, it will always be preceded by a word.